Information regarding Budget

 Guidelines & Application

 Once the kindergarten registration process is successfully completed, each of the newest members of the Bedford family gets a free t-shirt proudly proclaiming them a Kindergartner!
-An added bonus, completed registrations qualify the family for entry into a drawing for an iPad Mini.
-Kindergarten registrations must be successfully completed by April 7, 2017 to enter.

 WHAT TO BRING WHEN YOU REGISTER: